XxFChen/XiaofuChen/_pages/about.md

   - /about.html
 ---

-👨🏻‍💻I'm a final year postgraduate student at Techinacl University of Denmark.
+👨🏻‍💻I'm a Visiting Researcher at MBZUAI supervised by [Porf.
+Yova Kementchedjhieva(https://yovakem.github.io/)].
 I am so glad to do research projects under the supervision of [Prof. Dimitrios Papadopoulos](https://people.csail.mit.edu/dimpapa/) and [Prof.Weizhi Meng](https://scholar.google.com/citations?user=OlepJ5wAAAAJ).

 📔My research interests lie in multimodal learning, particularly in visual language perception for images and videos, such as localization, segmentation, and video understanding.
 Additionally, I am keen on exploring the theoretical foundations and efficiency improvements of large models.
 My work also extends to weakly supervised learning, where I have worked on projects like weakly supervised referring expression comprehension (REC) and segmentation (RES).